catalystsystem/catalyst-documentation/src/content/docs/1-system-architecture/101-input-settlement.md

 }
 ```

-Intents are EIP712 signed `BatchClaim`s with The Compact's domain separator.
+Intents are EIP712-signed `BatchClaim`s using The Compact's domain separator.

-An alternative to signing the intent, is registering it on-chain.
-There are 2 ways to achieve this.
-Either by registering it by the sponsor (user) or paying for the entire claim and registering it on their behalf.
+Alternatively, intents can be registered on-chain.
+There are two ways to do this: either the sponsor (user) registers it, or someone pays for the entire claim and registers it on their behalf.

-#### Integration examples:
+#### Integration Examples

-For a smart contract implementation of how to register intents on behalf of someone else, see `RegisterIntentLib.sol`: https://github.com/catalystsystem/catalyst-intent/blob/27ce0972c150ed113f66ae91069eb953f23d920b/src/libs/RegisterIntentLib.sol#L100-L131
+- For a smart contract example of registering intents on behalf of someone else, see [`RegisterIntentLib.sol`](https://github.com/catalystsystem/catalyst-intent/blob/27ce0972c150ed113f66ae91069eb953f23d920b/src/libs/RegisterIntentLib.sol#L100-L131).

-For a UI implementation of how to sign the Batch Compact, refer to the lintent.org demo: https://github.com/catalystsystem/lintent/blob/a4aa78cd058cade732b73d83aa2843dd4e9ea24d/src/lib/utils/lifiintent/tx.ts#L144
+- For a UI example of signing the Batch Compact, refer to the [lintent.org demo](https://github.com/catalystsystem/lintent/blob/a4aa78cd058cade732b73d83aa2843dd4e9ea24d/src/lib/utils/lifiintent/tx.ts#L144).

-For a UI implementation of how to deposit and register the intent, refer to the lintent.org demo: https://github.com/catalystsystem/lintent/blob/a4aa78cd058cade732b73d83aa2843dd4e9ea24d/src/lib/utils/lifiintent/tx.ts#L199
+- For a UI example of depositing and registering the intent, see the [lintent.org demo](https://github.com/catalystsystem/lintent/blob/a4aa78cd058cade732b73d83aa2843dd4e9ea24d/src/lib/utils/lifiintent/tx.ts#L199).